ProActive44/ERMS/README.md

 ## Local Setup (Optional)

 ### Prerequisites

 - Node.js (v18 or above)
 - MongoDB (local or MongoDB Atlas)
 - npm or yarn

+> **Important:** You must run `npm install` in both the backend and frontend directories before starting the project locally.
+This step is required for the application to work.

 ### Backend Setup
 ```bash